benoj/benoj.github.io/_posts/2015-03-03-why-i-think-randomised-test-data-is-good.md

 ##What is randomised test input data?

-Utilising test driven development in order to write your code is undoubtably a great thing.
+Utilising test driven development in order to write your code is undoubtedly a great thing.
 Sometimes when writing software we need to check some output of our system under test versus an input from a known set.
 For the examples in this article I will use dog breeds.
 {% highlight java %}
 public interface Dog {
 	DogBreed getBreed();